Gabao-Farias/controle-gastos/README.md

 * PC only 🖥️

 ### ☑️ Requirements to Run
-* Need to have installed the Java jre in your machine
+* Need to have installed the [Java Runtime Environment](https://www.java.com/pt_BR/download/) in your machine
 * Need to have the db_users.txt and db_registers.txt **exclusively** on root path of the .jar executable file